 easy walk at a relaxed pace or a longer, more challenging distance.

-our walks have no religious focus.
-For those who wish, a "Testimonium" certificate is
+our walks have no religious focus although, for those who wish, a "Testimonium" certificate is

-available at St Peter's for anyone who has walked the
+available at St Peter's for anyone who walks the

 Accommodation: is in three and four star